tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

  - `s-Measure` is not supported;

- - since carrier aggregation is not supported in general, the following assumptions in UE measurements hold true:
+ - since carrier aggregation is not supported in by the LTE module, the following assumptions in UE measurements hold true:

    - no notion of secondary cell (`SCell`);
    - primary cell (`PCell`) simply means serving cell;